OmniWildcard/Omni-s_World/Readme_Files/AMC_Readme.md

 3. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.

 >[!IMPORTANT]
 >The list has only been tested with Wabbajack version **4.0.0.0 or later**.
-Installing the modlist with older versions of Wabbajack is untested at this time and is not recommended and generally unsupported.
+Installing the modlist with older versions of Wabbajack is untested at this time and generally unsupported.

 ### Downloading and Installing Ad Mortem
 >[!CAUTION]